catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 I/O Readahead
 =============

-One of the recommended ways in which to improve disk perfomance on a virtual server is by increasing the I/O readahead value.
+It is recommended to increase the I/O readahead value for the volume to improve performance.
 This parameter determines the number of kilobytes that the kernel will read ahead during a sequential read operation.

 The default value for this is 128KB but it is possible to increase this up to around 2048KB.
 This should drastically improve sequential read performance, and